xebialabs-community/xlr-blazemeter-plugin/README.md

 * The Test ID to identify the test.
 * The Workspace ID for the tests / reports
 * The desired polling interval to check for updates

-[Optional] You can also capture the session ID for debugging purposes.
-This can be used to retrieve all assets remotely.

 ## References:
 * [BlazeMeter REST APIs](https://guide.blazemeter.com/hc/en-us/articles/206732689-BlazeMeter-REST-APIs)